Aidar5/nattoeng/docs/source/book/07_files/3_write.rst

     In [12]: cat r2.txt
     !service timestamps debug datetime msec localtime show-timezone yearservice timestamps log datetime msec localtime show-timezone yearservice password-encryptionservice sequence-numbers!no ip domain lookup!ip ssh version 2!

-As a result, all lines in the list were written into one line of the file because there was no symbol ``\n`` at the end of the lines.
+As a result, all lines in the list were written into one line because there was no symbol ``\n`` at the end of the lines.

 You can add line feed character in different ways.
 For example, you can simply process the list in the loop: